BUS. 100 Introduction to Business (3 units)

 BUS.
 120 Mathematical Analysis for Business (3 units)

-To give students the mathematical tools they will need to succeed in the core courses in the business curriculum at the state universities.
-Includes introduction to calculus including applications; probability, including expected monetary value and decision making; mathematics of finance, including amortization.
+Fundamental mathematical principles required for business courses.
+Includes introduction to calculus including applications; probability, including expected monetary value and decision making; and mathematics of finance, including amortization.

 BUS.
 123 Statistics (3 units)